radekstepan/burnchart/README.md

 ###Token

-Your OAuth2 token from GitHub.
+Your **personal access token** token from GitHub.
 Get it [here](https://github.com/settings/applications).
 Bear in mind that if you just statically serve the app, everybody will be able to see the token in transmission.
 If you would like to avoid that, use the [Proxy Mode](#proxy-mode).

 Using the token increases your limit of requests per hour from [60 to 5000](http://developer.github.com/v3/#rate-limiting).